 5 Tips To Body Positivity

-This International Women’s Day, we sat down with our girl Stacey Solomon to talk all things body confidence.
-Famous for her highly successful UK singing and TV career, Stacey has also become a spokeswoman for promoting body confidence.
-So we asked her for her top hacks for empowering women to feel their best – and know that they're enough – every day.
+This International Women’s Day we sat down with our girl Stacey Solomon to talk all things body confidence.
+Renown for her highly successful TV career, Stacey has also become a spokeswoman for promoting body confidence.
+So we asked her, what are her top tips for empowering women to feel their best, and know that they are enough, on the daily.
 Scroll down for some seriously inspiring advice.

 I think I’ve been extremely privileged by my influences.
-My parents were never superficial, and reminded me that what I look like doesn’t define me.
+My parents were never superficial, and reiterated that what I look like doesn’t define me.
 It’s also been a considered effort.
-We're bombarded by society's "perfect" images all the time, and I have to consciously tell myself that I am enough.
-That I'm all I need to be.
-It’s a work in progress and always will be – but I’m always blown away by how positive and inherently kind human nature is.
-The more I hear from people, and get encouragement and positive comments, the easier the above becomes.
-So for all of those people, I am so grateful!
+We are bombarded by society ‘perfect’ images all of the time, and I have to consciously tell myself that I am enough.
+That I am all I need to be.
+It’s a work in progress and always will be, but I’m always blown away by how positive and inherently kind human nature is.
+The more I hear from people and receive encouragement and positive comments, the easier the above becomes.
+So for all of those people, I am so grateful.

 Who or what empowers you to be yourself at all times?